A topic from the subject of Biochemistry in Chemistry.

 Analytical Equipment

-• High-performance liquid chromatograph: Separates and identifies compounds
+• High-performance liquid chromatograph (HPLC): Separates and identifies non-volatile compounds.

 Extraction Techniques

-• Solvent extraction: Uses a solvent to dissolve nutrients
+• Solvent extraction: Uses solvents to selectively dissolve and extract nutrients from food matrices.

-• Enzymatic digestion: Uses enzymes to break down compounds
+• Enzymatic digestion: Uses enzymes to break down specific components of food, allowing for easier analysis.

 Types of Experiments